 A sketch is more of a suggestion of where an idea is headed.
 It’s by no means ready to send to a client.
 Most of the ideas you sketch out will likely never see the light of day.
 It’s important in the preliminary rounds of sketching to draw alone (or by yourself).
 Everyone has different personalities and it’s sometimes typical for more vocal extroverts to kill an idea before it comes to fruition.

 However, doodling lines and boxes on a sheet of paper is different from sketching.
 Sketching has a clear vision and direction that will represent meaning.
-It takes form of an idea or thought that can then be fleshed out with purpose.
+It takes the form of an idea or thought that can then be fleshed out with purpose.

 A good way to start the sketching process is to plan meetings where each participant is expected to sketch.
-During these meetings it’s important not only to draw, but talk amongst the team about what’s working or what needs more exploration.
+During these meetings, it’s important not only to draw, but talk amongst the team about what’s working or what needs more exploration.
 The objective is to find concrete directions that can then move into design.

-Sketching is important for many reasons, but a main focus is understanding the project.
+Sketching is important for many reasons, but the main focus is understanding the project.
 Words sometimes fail at painting a picture in the minds of others, but a sketch can always provide a clearer “picture” of an idea or concept in a tangible context.

 Proof has a team of designers and we all lean on sketching to get our early ideas down on paper.
 Sometimes it’s on post its, scraps of old paper, or even with our hand movements.
-All are valid and each play a vital role in the design process.
+All are valid and each plays a vital role in the design process.
 Regardless of the project, sketching is a simple and easy way to get the creative process going.